 Whittier Hill is the beautiful forested ridge running behind Cashman Elementary.
 If you're at Lake Gardner beach, Whittier Hill is that tree-covered crest forming the left side of the lake.

+Whittier Hill Reservation was permanently protected from development by Greenbelt in 2016.
 A walking trail into this 21-acre property starts at the end of Whitcher Court, the side street opposite Town Park on Friend St. You can follow this trail through the forest, over the hill, and all the way to Woodsom Farm.
 This follows the path of an old Indian trail.
 Settlers used this path as one of the first roads in Amesbury, the "Road of 1641", which ran from the Merrimack River to New Hampshire.